snoyberg/stack-coc/COMMUNICATIONS.md

 would like to propose changes to the wording, or would like to propose others, feel free to open an issue or pull request on this repository.

-### Don't take it personally

-We often become personally invested in our software.
-We dedicate huge amounts of time, both personal and professional, to making it succeed.
-It can sometimes be difficult to hear criticism of our software.

-However, technical discussions will ultimately include some such criticism.
-Don't take it personally!
-Many of the points below try to help this become a reality.

-### Don't make it personal

-A corollary to the above: don't _make_ it personal.
-When discussing a technical topic, there is rare&mdash;if ever&mdash;good reason to implicate negative attributes to the author.
-Indicating that the author is unintelligent, implying nefarious motives, or similar comments brings the discussion down from technical to personal.

-_If_ the other side in a discussion makes it personal, my
-recommendation: immediately point it out as such, with a link to this section.

-### Respect privacy

-Some topics are best discussed publicly.
-Others may be well handled privately.
-If you believe you are in the latter category, send a private message requesting the other side participate privately.
-If agreed to, somewhat obviously, **do not** violate that agreement!

-That said, private communications can be used as a method of private attacks and intimidation.
-As such, communications can only reasonably be considered private if both sides agree.

 ### Avoid ad hominems

 Do not discredit someone's technical work or discussions based on who